micser/musicco/README.md

 ## v2.1.0 (in development)
   Dependency updates
+  Added casting directly from player
   Allow re-running the setup wizard
-  Fixed an issue where the mini toolbar would show up when unwanted Minor UI refresh around header
-  Fixed transparency effects
+  Fixed an issue where the mini toolbar would show up when unwanted Minor UI refresh around info panel, header, player controls, context menus and album art Fixed transparency effects
   Improved layout for widescreen devices
   Improved browse panel performance
+  Save active panel setting
   Notify clients if they are out of date
   Minor bugfixes